brotSchimmelt/websec/README.md

 - **123**: The user cookies could not be fetched from the database.
 See query in ```function check_reflective_xss_challenge```
 - **124**: The challenge status could not be updated.
 See query in ```function set_challenge_status```
 - **125**: The challenge status could not be fetched.
 See query in ```function lookup_challenge_status```
+- **126**: A username is used in either the challengeStatus table or the fakeCookie table without corresponding entry in the users table.
+This could happen if a user is manually deleted from the users table without deleting it from the two tables mentioned above.

 *[Shop Database]*
 - **151**: Quantity of product in the database could not be fetched.
 See query in ```function add_product_to_cart```